Jean-LouisL672/Heteroplasmy_Project/cahier_laboratoire.md

 - Jean-Louis ~ 1H

      - I tried to modify the Astacidea genome download script so that all the FASTA files are merged into a single file

+## 4 novembre
+- Marieke ~ 2h

+     - Reflections on what tools can i use and reading the documentation of them

+     - Creating a new conda environnement for the mapping step of the Astracidea Genome :

+      conda create -n env_mapping_astra
+     - to activate the environment run :

+      conda activate /data/projet2/conda/envs/env_mapping_astra

+     - Installing packages necessary for this step

+          - sra-tools version 3.2.1 : for recuparate the raw reads of genome :
+          - minimap2 version 2.30 : for the mapping step because we have long reads to map to the reference

+      conda install bioconda::sra-tools
+      conda install bioconda::minimap2

+- Jean-Louis ~ 1H

+     - I keep thinking about how to make my code work.